CoderZCC/SwiftToolLibrary/README.md

 [Swift Package Manager](https://swift.org/package-manager/) is a tool for managing the distribution of Swift code.
 It’s integrated with the Swift build system to automate the process of downloading, compiling, and linking dependencies.

-> Xcode 11+ is required to build SnapKit using Swift Package Manager.
+> Xcode 11+ is required to build SwiftToolLibrary using Swift Package Manager.

 To integrate SnapKit into your Xcode project using Swift Package Manager, add it to the dependencies value of your `Package.swift`: